Sharp ellipticity conditions for ballistic behavior of random walks in random environment

 if and only if for all subset $ K \subset V $ containing $x_0$ we have

-where $ \partial _+ K = \{ e \in E, \underline{e} \in K, \overline{e} \in K^c \} $ and $ c ( \partial _+ K ) = \sum _{ e \in \partial _+ K } c(e) $.
-The same is true if we restrict the condition (\ref{cutset-big-enough}) to the subsets $K$ such that any $ y \in K $ can be reached from $0$ following a directed path in $K$. \end{prop}
+where $ \partial_+ K = \{ e \in E, \underline{e} \in K, \overline{e} \in K^c \} $ and $ c ( \partial_+ K ) = \sum_{ e \in\partial_+ K } c(e) $.
+The same is true if we restrict the condition (\ref {cutset-big-enough}) to the subsets $K$ such that any $ y \in K $ can be reached from $x_0$ following a directed path in $K$. \end{prop}

-We will give here an idea of the proof, that explains why we call this result a generalized version of the classical max-flow-min-cut theorem.
+We will give here an idea of the proof, that explains why we call this result a generalized version of the classical max-flow min-cut theorem.
 The complete proof can be found in \cite{S}.